Engineers Without Borders – Lebanon: Participation in SEEM 2010

 From March 3 to 6, 2010, EWB-Lebanon, represented by its founder and acting president, Nader Hajj Shehadeh, made the first appearance within the EWB-International Network in the Second Annual Meeting of the Eastern Mediterranean Region at EWB held in Larnaca, Cyprus, under the title "Sustainable Engineering in the Eastern Mediterranean".
-EWB-Lebanon was introduced to the other groups and discussed with the participants the future plans of the newest EWB group.
+EWB-Lebanon discussed with the participants the future plans of the newest EWB group.

 Development of "Turbocycler I"- Human-Powered Water Pump

-EWB- Lebanon Team developed a unique multi-purpose bicycle kit that is used for cycling, water pumping, and electricity generation.
+EWB- Lebanon Team developed a multi-purpose bicycle kit that is used for cycling, water pumping, and electricity generation.
 The "Turbocycler I" was developed as a demonstration kit to illustrate electricity-independent power generation in its mechanical and electrical forms.

 The model is built using an old mountain bike plugged into a frame with a 0.5 hp centrifugal pump attached to the flywheel of the back tire through a metallic chain.